podulator/amazon-sagemaker-workshop/README.md

 Amazon SageMaker is not available in all AWS Regions at this time.
 Accordingly, we recommend running this workshop in one of the following supported AWS Regions:  N. Virginia, Oregon, Ohio, Frankfurt or Ireland.

-Once you've chosen a region, you should create all of the resources for this workshop there, including a new Amazon S3 bucket and a new SageMaker notebook instance.
+For the workshop, we'll use us-west-2, Oregon, and you should create all of the resources for this workshop there, including a new Amazon S3 bucket and a new SageMaker notebook instance.
 Make sure you select your region from the dropdown in the upper right corner of the AWS Console before getting started.

 ![Region selection screenshot](./images/region-selection.png)